 The Equality and Human Rights Commission enforces the accessibility regulations (the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018).
 If you are not happy with the way in which we respond to your feedback, contact the Equality Advisory and Support Service which is an independent advice service and can advise you on what to do next.

 HM Inspectorate of Constabulary in Scotland (HMICS) commits to making its website accessible in line with the accessibility regulations.
-This statement, prepared on 29 April 2021 and reviewed on 25 May 2021, applies to HMICS.scot.
+This status, prepared on 17 October 2023, applies to HMICS.scot.

 Not compliant with the accessibility regulations

 We know some parts of this website are not compliant with the accessibility regulations: